 We offer a Bar Mitzvah and Bat Mitzvah Twinning programme to enrich your child’s coming of age experience by memorialising a victim of the Holocaust who did not have the privilege of such a celebration.

-Researchers at Yad Vashem will endeavour to find a name of a victim who has a similar name or birthday as the young person who will be celebrating a Bar Mitzvah or Bat Mitzvah.
+Researchers at Yad Vashem will endeavour to find a victim who has a similar name, birthday, or family connection as the young person who will be celebrating a Bar Mitzvah or Bat Mitzvah.

 Family members are encouraged to use the Page of Testimony to learn as much as they can about the history of the child who they are commemorating, their family and the community he/she came from as well as learning a little about the victim’s experience during the Holocaust.
 To facilitate this, we send a study guide together with the Page of Testimony and certificate.